joagre/ratatoskr/ideas/r.md

 ## Table literals

-Table literals are represented as a comma-seprated sequence of key-values (separated by :) enclosed in square brackets.
+Table literals are represented as a comma-separated sequence of key-values (separated by :) enclosed in square brackets.

 Examples: